 After all of the assessments are completed, an Evaluation Report that includes specific recommendations for the types of intervention necessary to deal with the child’s specific needs is prepared and shared with parents/guardians.
 In accordance with state regulations, an Individualized Education Program (EIP) team meeting, with parent/guardian involvement, may be scheduled to develop an appropriate IEP for the student.
 Parents/Guardians are then notified of a proposed placement and services with a Notice of Recommended Educational Placement (NOREP).
-Parents/Guardians of students who suspect that their child is exceptional and in need of special education services may request multidisciplinary evaluations of their child through a written request to the building principal or Special Education Director.
+Parents/Guardians of students who suspect that their child is exceptional and in need of special education services may request multidisciplinary evaluations of their child through a written request to the building principal or Special Education Coordinator.

 Independent Educational Evaluations

 Parents/guardians have the right to an Independent Educational Evaluation (IEE) at public expense if there is disagreement with an evaluation obtained by a district (34 CFR 300.503).
 However, the district may initiate a due process hearing to show that its evaluation is appropriate.
 If the final decision is that the evaluation is appropriate, parents/guardians still have the right to an IEE, but not at public expense.

 Admission of Service Animals to Schools A student or an employee with a disability may submit a request to bring a service animal to school for educational or employment purposes.
 However, there is no automatic right to be accompanied by a service animal in the school setting.